InformaticsMatters/code-repository-development-policy-stages/README.md

 any software application.
 The rules help the observer and developer understand how the software is documented, written, tested, built and delivered.

-# 1.0.0-alpha.1 Rules
+# 2022.1-alpha.1 Rules

 **DOCUMENT UNDER REVIEW**

 We have defined policies for four development stages, numbered 0 to 3.
 The higher the stage number, the more demanding the policy.

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119].
+_The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119]._

 ## Stage 0
 Repositories at **Stage 0** are the weakest in terms of policies.
 They